This is a minimal blog.

 However, a perfect sphere is hard to create, every imperfection will show in its glossy surface, and in an attempt to maximise volume you’ve now maximised work.

-Just to clarify: A sphere is a maximum, there are shapes with more complexity for a given volume, and instead, I’m interpreting a perfect sphere as being a local maxima in complexity.
+Just to clarify: I’m interpreting a sphere as a maximum; there are shapes with more complexity for a given volume, and instead, I’m interpreting a perfect sphere as being a local maxima in complexity.

 Functional Design